lashazibzibadze/FairNest/backend/README.md

 #### Steps to modify the database schema
 1. Modify the python models directly in backend/app/models.py

+> [!Note]
+> Make sure you are in the backend directory and not backend/app

 2. Generate a new migration script using the following command
 ```bash
 alembic revision --autogenerate -m "Description of changes"